Channels in Go provide a way for goroutines to communicate by sending and receiving values.

 ch := make(chan int)

-The type of a channel specifies what kind of data it can carry.
+The channel type defines what kind of data it can carry.
+It can be any type, including named types.

 Send: